Luminous-Dynamics/docs/docs/index.md

 *"The best interface is no interface.
 The best technology is that which disappears through excellence."*

-**Made with 💜 by beings who believe in consciousness-first computing**
+**Made with 💜 by beings who believe in consciousness-first computing**<!-- Trigger rebuild Wed Sep 17 01:26:47 PM CDT 2025 -->